-When you install a new runtime there are some things you have to think about.
+When you install a new Stambia DI Runtime there are some things you have to think about.

 Choosing a Java version

-- Make sure to select a version compatible with:
+Make sure to select a Java version compatible with:

 - your JDBC drivers (Oracle, Mysql, Sqlserver...)

-- the connectors you will use (SAP, Salesforce, Amazon...)
+- the Components you will use (SAP, Salesforce, Amazon...)

-- the encryption algorythms you may need for SSL-secured connections (SFTP, SSH, HTTPS...)
+- the encryption algorithms you may need for SSL-secured connections (SFTP, SSH, HTTPS...)

 Tips and advices

-Here is some other usefull tips which may help you during the process.
+Here is some other useful tips which may help you during the process.

-Before installing the runtime as a service, check if everything is working by starting the runtime with the
+Before installing Stambia DI Runtime as a service, check if everything is working by starting the Runtime with the

 startengine.bat (or startengine.sh) script.